omarbelkady/Java/Classes/README.md

 ## - a talk method

 ### The above idea is a structure of a person which is known as a class.
 To create a new person, all we have to do is instantiate the class.
-This process is called
-### an object.
+When we instantiate a class we are creating what's called an object.
 The class is the blueprint and the object is the specific example.
 A class allows us to create different entities which are similar in structure.
 ### Classes will defined within a file and objects will be defined as variables.
 ```
 Person x = new Person();